pulibrary/ops-catchall/projects/create_new_vm.md

 3. Again, replace "username" in the following command with the name of the user you are adding:
 - ```sudo su - username```

-4. Copy the URL for your GitHub keys and enter this command, pasting in the URL you just copied:
+4. Enter the URL for your GitHub public keys through this command (in the following URL, replace "YourUsername" with your GitHub username; the rest of the URL should remain the same):

 - ```wget https://github.com/YourUsername.keys```